netdata/netdata/docs/step-by-step/step-01.md

 All these may be valid reasons, but let's step back and talk about Netdata's _principles_ for health monitoring and performance troubleshooting.
-We have a lot of [complementary systems](#how-netdata-has-complimentary-systems-not-competitors), and we think there's a good reason why Netdata should always be your first choice when troubleshooting an anomaly.
+We have a lot of [complementary systems](#how-netdata-has-complementary-systems-not-competitors), and we think there's a good reason why Netdata should always be your first choice when troubleshooting an anomaly.

 We built Netdata on four principles.